g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 Rollup offers default optimization of JavaScript modules, but if you want to further the optimization process, then you can use the `cssnano` plugin within `rollup-plugin-postcss` for enhancing CSS.
 In addition, it assists in the better performance of your application because it gets rid of unused styles during compilation ([tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking#:~:)), which includes minification for CSS files.

 To sum up, as soon as you combine Lightning CSS with Rollup by `rollup-plugin-postcss`, it becomes possible to bundle and optimize CSS and JavaScript modules effectively.
-Applying PostCSS plugins for preprocessing and optimizing CSS with Rollup makes sure they make use of the performance of Rollup to generate smaller yet better-optimized bundles for modern web applications.
+Applying PostCSS plugins for preprocessing and optimizing CSS with Rollup ensures they use Rollup's performance to generate smaller yet better-optimized bundles for modern web applications.

 ## Conclusion
 In conclusion, combining Lightning CSS with build tools not only makes the development process more straightforward but  also improves web applications’ code quality, performance, and scalability.
 Using such tools and practices can enable software developers to overcome the problems of modern web technology while catering to users’ needs simultaneously.